 Why Trust The Spruce?

-This article was researched and written by Sage McHugh, a home and lifestyle writer for The Spruce.
-For this roundup, Sage considered dozens of hand soaps, carefully evaluating each product’s effectiveness, texture, price point, and scent.
-To find the best hand soaps on the market, she consulted hundreds of customer reviews, as well as write-ups from third-party websites.
+This article was also researched by Sage McHugh, a home and lifestyle writer for The Spruce.
 For expert insight on hand soaps, she spoke to Carla Burns, senior director of cosmetic science at the Environmental Working Group.